xajler/instantcoach-api/README.md

 ### Migrations

+Before running EF CLI locally make sure on each opening terminal instance to run (or add to bashrc, zsrhc, etc, then this is not necessary):

+    cd <app-root>
+    source ./EnvVar.sh

 Change dir to directory having EF DbContext, either api project or class lib, in this case it is class lib folder and project `core` and going via webapi project that is startup project `api`: